veertuinc/anklet/plugins/receivers/github/README.md

 ## Webhook Trigger Setup

-1. Find your repo in github.com
+1. Find your repo (or organization) in github.com
 1. Click on `Settings`
 1. Click on `Webhooks`
 1. Click on `Add webhook`
 1. Set the `Payload URL` to the Public IP or URL that points to the server running the Anklet Github Receiver + `/jobs/v1/receiver`.
-So for example: `http://99.153.180.48:54321/jobs/v1/receiver`
+So for example: `http://{PUBLIC IP OR URL}:54321/jobs/v1/receiver`
 1. Set `Content Type` to `application/json`
 1. Set the `Secret` to the `secret` from the `config.yml`
 1. `SSL verfifcation` is up to you.